njbannister15/RuvonInference/docs/glossary.md

 ```

 **Context in RuvonVLLM Sampling**:
-In our Day 5 sampling implementation, `torch.multinomial` is the core function that enables creative text generation:
+In our Part 5 sampling implementation, `torch.multinomial` is the core function that enables creative text generation:

 ```python
 # From ruvonvllm/sampling/strategies.py